HTGenomeAnalysisUnit/SCE-VCF/README.md

 ## Interpretation of results

-If you have analyzed a large enough cohort or you have a cohort processed with a similar pipeline for variant-calling, we suggest to consider the distribution of CHARR, HETEROZYGOSITY_RATE, and INCONSISTENT_AB_HET_RATE values across all individuals and mark as possibly contaminated the outliers with values larger than mean + 3SD.
+If you have analyzed a large enough cohort or you have a cohort processed with a similar pipeline for variant-calling, we suggest to identify contaminated samples considering the distribution of CHARR, HETEROZYGOSITY_RATE, and INCONSISTENT_AB_HET_RATE values across all individuals.
+For example, one can mark as possibly contaminated the outliers with values larger than mean + 2 or 3 SD.

 When evaluating a single sample, a CHARR value of 0.02-0.03 may indicate a subtle contamination (1-5%) and a value larger than 0.03 is strongly suggestive of contamination (contamination > 5%).
 However, we suggest to jointly evaluate all the 3 metrics when determining contaminated sample.
 When a sample is heavily contaminated (> 20%), CHARR metric may look good, but you can observe high value for HETEROZYGOSITY_RATE (>= 0.7) and INCONSISTENT_AB_HET_RATE (>= 0.1).